5/14/2025

 Chief Executive Officer

-I would say yes.
-I think it would be smart for us to expend more resources expanding our recruiting activities especially as we've opened new geography.
-How impactful those expenditures would be to our market.
-I don't think it's going to be ultimately that margin dilutive for the upside of adding more productive locations across a broader geography.
-I do think that's a smart initiative that we have in our plan down the road is to yes add more resources related to recruiting developing and more agencies.
-That goes for both wholesale brokerage, MGA operations, and agency in a box.
-We will be leaning into those opportunistic programs that help drive both initiatives so we can add independent agents into our MGA brokerage channel that would actually give us a line of sight to folks that may want to convert into our retail business model as well as creates a pool of potential downstream acquisitions as those independent agencies look to exit at retirement.
+So I would say yes.
+I think it would be smart for us to expend more resources expanding our recruiting activities, especially as we've opened new geography.
+How impactful those expenditures would be to margin, I don't think it's going to be ultimately that margin dilutive for the upside of adding more productive locations across a broader geography.
+I do think that's a smart initiative that we have in our plan down the road is to, yes, add more resources related to recruiting and developing more agencies.
+And that goes for both wholesale brokerage, MGA operations, and agency in a box.
+We will be leaning into those opportunistic programs that help drive both initiatives so we can add independent agents into our MGA brokerage channel that would actually give us a line of sight to folks that may want to convert into our retail business model, as well as creates a pool of potential downstream acquisitions as those independent agencies look to exit at retirement.
 I think you'll see investment along all those areas that should help us grow distribution continuously.
 That is part of our plan.
-I don't think it's 20 recruiters though.
+I don't think it's 20 recruiters, though.
 I think that would be a little bit overshooting.
-I think it would be more measured as we build out the processes around that expanding into other geography.
+I think it'll be more measured as we build out the processes around that expanding into other geography.
 We did actually bring in additional recruiting resources last year.
 We have a position that's called a field manager.
 So when we talk about all those agencies that came from the carrier that we've been discussing, they had regional territorial managers that were also displaced.
-Those are the managers that hired, recruited, and developed the agents that we ended up onboarding last year.
-We have several field managers now in different geography that came in to TWFG with those agents.
-They're also going through that transitioning of portfolio for the personal alliance market, supporting their agents and learning the new environment that we bring to the table.
+And those are the managers that hired, recruited, and developed the agents that we ended up onboarding last year.
+So we have several field managers now in different geography that came in to TWFG with those agents.
+They're also going through that transitioning of portfolio for the personal lines market, supporting their agents and learning the new environment that we bring to the table.
 I think as they get past that near-term distraction of having to rewrite and help their agents rewrite their entire property portfolios, those field manager resources can then be activated for, okay, now that we've stabilized your team, let's turn around now and start building additional agencies like you have for the last 10, 20, 30 years.
 So we have added field managers in the last 12 months.
 They're tied to those agencies we brought in en masse, and we expect some of those to turn around and start recruiting for us in those new geographies.

 speaker